Docs Menu

 If a client application creates a new object that does not have a value for a defined property, the object uses the default value instead.

-If you open a Realm in the client with a schema subset that doesn't include a required property, the server will automatically populate the value of the required property with a zero or blank default value.
+If you open a database in the client with a schema subset that doesn't include a required property, the server will automatically populate the value of the required property with a zero or blank default value.

 When you attempt to create an object that is missing a value for a required field, it fails validation and does not persist to the realm.